Baháʼí House of Worship: Completed but destroyed

 The first Baháʼí House of Worship was built in the city of Ashgabat, which was then a part of Russia's Transcaspian Oblast and is now the capital of Turkmenistan.
 It was started in 1902 and mostly completed by 1907, but was not fully finished until 1919.
 Plans for this House of Worship were first made during the lifetime of Baháʼu'lláh.
 The design was prepared by Ustad Ali-Akbar Banna, and after his death the construction was supervised by Vakílu'd-Dawlih.

-The House of Worship itself was surrounded by gardens with nine ponds.
-At the four corners of the plot of land surrounding the Ashgabat House of Worship were various buildings: a boys' school; a girls' school; a large meeting hall; and a group of buildings including the offices of the Local Spiritual Assembly, a reading room, and a room for meeting with enquirers.

-After serving the community for two decades, the Ashgabat House of Worship was expropriated by the Soviet authorities in 1928 and leased back to the Baháʼís.
-This lasted until 1938, when it was fully secularized and turned into an art gallery.
-The 1948 Ashgabat earthquake seriously damaged the building and rendered it unsafe; the heavy rains of the following years weakened the structure, until in 1963 the building was demolished and the site was converted into a public park.
+In 1928, the House of Worship was expropriated by the Soviet authorities and thereafter it was leased back to the Baháʼís.
+This arrangement lasted until 1938, when it was fully secularized and turned into an art gallery.
+The 1948 Ashgabat earthquake seriously damaged the building, rendering it unsafe; the heavy rains of the following years weakened the structure, until in 1963 the building was demolished and the site was converted into a public park.

+The Ashgabat House of Worship was surrounded by gardens with nine ponds.
+At the four corners of the plot of land surrounding the House of Worship were various buildings: a boys' school; a girls' school; a large meeting hall; and a group of buildings including the offices of the Local Spiritual Assembly, a reading room, and a room for meeting with enquirers.